Looking for brunch recipes? These delicious brunch recipes are perfect for your next gathering, from cornbread waffles to baked oatmeal.

 These blueberry waffles with blueberry sauce are literally life changing.
 They're impossibly fluffy, lightly sweet, and flecked with tangy bursts of blueberries.
 To set them over the top, we highly recommend the quick blueberry sauce.
 Simmering blueberries with maple syrup makes a purple, thick glaze that tastes like pure heaven.
 Add a little fluffy whipped cream, and well, there’s not really anything more magical.

 Next up in our brunch recipes: fancy scrambled eggs!
 These fluffy scrambled eggs with goat cheese come together quickly and tangy goat cheese adds an elevated flair.
 They’re perfect for a special breakfast or brunch.

 What’s the ultimate pancake?
 You might think buttermilk.
 But here’s a secret: sour cream pancakes are the best out there!
 They’re ultra fluffy, with a tangy flavor and a delicious texture.
 Even better: they’re made with a more common refrigerator ingredient.
 These pancakes have whole wheat flour for a healthy spin, and taste incredible topped with maple syrup and a dollop of…you guessed it!
 Sour cream.
-You can also make them as Greek Yogurt Pancakes!
+Also try: Greek Yogurt Pancakes.